• Archives

 Share on FacebookShare on Twitter

-In an article posted on Bleeping Computer website, they said “this type of attack, nicknamed WindTalker, is only possible when the attacker controls a rogue WiFi access point to collect WiFi signal disturbances.
+According to an in-depth article posted on the Bleeping Computer website, this type of attack, dubbed ‘WindTalker’, requires the attacker to control a rogue Wi-Fi access point in order to gather Wi-Fi signal disturbances efficiently.

 Related Posts: